gaois/terminologue/website/docs/top.en.md

 ![Screenshot](/docs/top.png)

-*Terminologue Offline Processor* is a desktop application for exporting and importing data from and into a Terminologue termbase. *Terminologue Offline Processor* lets you convert terminological data between Terminologue's internal data format and eternal formats such as [TBX (TermBase Exchange)](https://en.wikipedia.org/wiki/TermBase_eXchange).
-See below for instructions in how to use *Terminologue Offline Processor*.
+*Terminologue Offline Processor* is a desktop application for exporting and importing data from and into a Terminologue termbase. *Terminologue Offline Processor* lets you convert terminological data between Terminologue's internal data format and external formats such as [TBX (TermBase Exchange)](https://en.wikipedia.org/wiki/TermBase_eXchange).
+See below for instructions on how to use *Terminologue Offline Processor*.

 ## Why is it a desktop application?

 Unlike Terminologue itself, which is an online application you access through your web browser without having to install anything, *Terminologue Offline Processor* is a desktop application which you need to download and install on your own computer.

 Why?
-This is becauuse import and export are "heavy" operations: if your termbase is very large, moving all of its contents around can take a lot of time to run and use up a lot of the computer's memory and processor time.
+This is because import and export are "heavy" operations: if your termbase is very large, moving all of its contents around can take a lot of time to run and use up a lot of the computer's memory and processor time.
 Because of that, import and export are not suitable to run on a web server.
 For this reason, we have packaged the import and export features into a separate desktop application: *Terminologue Offline Processor*.

 ## Download and installation